HarshAggarwal1/HarshAggarwal1/README.md

         <br />
         <p>
             <strong>
-                I'm a 4th Year B.tech.
-Student at Indraprastha Institute of Information Technology, Delhi; I am an Android Developer and like contributing to Open-Source Communities.
+                I'm a SDE with more than 1 year experience, grduated in B.tech.
+CS from Indraprastha Institute of Information Technology, Delhi; I am an Full Stack Developer and like contributing to Open-Source Communities.
 I have also participated in Hacktoberfest'22 and GSSoC'23.
-I like Android Development and have worked on many Android Projects; you can find projects in my profile.
-I also love Machine Learning and I have also done a course in my college.
+I also love Machine Learning & AI.
             </strong>
         </p>
         <h1></h1>